flakjakk/working-band/docs/source/alternatives.rst

 Backing tracks
 ##############

 Many gigging musicians would prefer not to work with backing tracks.
+There are however, obvious advantages to using them in a live setting.
+A solo artist or two-piece band can get a much bigger sound and broaden their repertoire considerably using backing tracks.

 Having said that, it is obvious that a band with less members is more likely to earn more money per member.
 There is more scope for gigs:
 * The band has a smaller stage footprint